-As with the effects to the physical environment, the effects to the biological/ecological environment are expected to follow the effects from Action 1 as the amount of harvest allowed is not changing with this Action; rather, only the apportionment between regional zones, which will only shift between zones by 1% under Preferred Alternative 3.
-This apportionment shift is not expected to result in any detectible effects to the biological/ecological environment as total harvest remains the same.
+The effects to the biological/ecological environment are expected to be the same as those discussed in Action 1 because the amount of harvest allowed is not changing with this Action.
+Only the apportionment between regional zones would be modified, and this would only shift by 1% under Preferred Alternative 3.
+This apportionment shift is not expected to result in any detectible effects to the biological/ecological environment as total harvest for the stock as a whole remains the same.
 No changes in effects are expected under Alternatives 1 or 2 as the apportionment remains status quo under both.
 Alternative 4 shifts 5% of the Gulf Group Cobia ACL to the FLEC Zone from the status quo (Alternative 1); however, the shift itself is not expected to result in any measurable change in effects to the biological/ecological environment.
-Alternatively, a positive effect to the biological environment is expected if the projected inseason closures occur under the reduced harvest levels from Action 1 and the apportionment shift in Action 2, as this may foster a faster recovery of the stock from its current overfishing stock status determination.
 There are no additional impacts on ESA-listed species or designated critical habitats anticipated as a result of this action.

 Alternative 1 (No Action) would maintain the current apportionment of the Gulf Group Cobia stock ACL between the Gulf and the FLEC Zones.
-Therefore, Alternative 1 would not be expected to affect Gulf Group Cobia harvests and would not be expected to result in economic effects.
+Therefore, Alternative 1 would not be expected to affect Gulf Group Cobia harvests and would not be expected to result in direct economic effects.
 However, Alternative 1 is not a viable alternative because it does not recognize that the catch limits are now being set and monitored in MRIP-FES units.
+Additionally, since this alternative does not implement best scientific information available, there may be long-term indirect negative economic effects if it is detrimental to the Gulf Group Cobia stock and the ability to sustain harvest in the long-term for the fishery.

-Preferred Alternative 3 and Alternative 4 would determine the apportionment between zones based on MRIP-FES.
+Alternative 2 would use the same percentage allocation as Alternative 1; however, landings would be monitored using MRIP-FES units.
+Preferred Alternative 3 and Alternative 4 would determine the apportionment between zones based on MRIP-FES historical landings.
 The greatest and lowest percentages of the Gulf Group Cobia ACL allocated to the Gulf Zone would correspond to Alternative 2 and Alternative 4, respectively.
 Alternative 2 and Alternative 4 would apportion 64% and 59% of the Gulf Group Cobia to the Gulf Zone, respectively.

 Preferred Alternative 3 would apportion 63% of the ACL to the Gulf Zone and 37% to the FLEC Zone.
-All alternatives under consideration would apportion the Gulf

-Group ACL selected in Action 1 between the zones.
+All alternatives under consideration would apportion the Gulf Group ACL selected in Action 1 between the zones.
 Because it is assumed that the economic value derived from a Gulf Group Cobia is independent from the zone in which it is harvested, this action would not be expected to result in net changes in aggregate economic benefits but would simply result in benefit transfers from one zone to the next.
 For example, Preferred Alternative 3, which allocates 63% of the ACL to the Gulf instead of 64% under the status quo, would be expected to result in a transfer of benefits from the Gulf Zone to the FLEC Zone.
 Alternative 4 would correspond to the greatest economic benefit to the FLEC Zone because it would allocate the greatest percentage of the ACL to the FLEC Zone.